Welcome to the Alameda Post !

 Locally Operated, Locally Produced

-Although our city has two weekly newspapers at this time, neither of them is run locally.
 We are right in the middle of the Bay Area and the East Bay, but our community is distinct from the surrounding cities, with our own history, concerns, and needs.
 Our neighbors deserve to be informed about the issues that affect them, and they deserve that information in a timely and useful manner.
 Our staff and contributors are all based in Alameda and part of our local community.

 Our mission statement is